Unity-Technologies/ROS-TCP-Connector/MessageVisualization.md

 # Registering Visualizers

 There are two ways to register an IMessageVisualizer to display messages.
-First, you can put the RegisterVisualizer attribute on it.
+First, you can put the AutoRegisteredVisualizer attribute on it.

-	[RegisterVisualizer]
+	[AutoRegisteredVisualizer]
 	class MyPointVisualizer: IMessageVisualizer<RosMessageTypes.Geometry.Point32>
 	{
 		//...
 	}

 This attribute marks this class as the default visualizer to use for displaying a message of the appropriate type (RosMessageTypes.Geometry.Point32 in this case).
 You don't need to to anything else, this attribute is enough to allow the HUD to find the class.
-Optionally, the RegisterVisualizer attribute can also take a topic name argument:
+Optionally, the attribute can also take a topic name argument:

-	[RegisterVisualizer("special_points")]
+	[AutoRegisteredVisualizer("special_points")]
 	class MyPointVisualizer: IMessageVisualizer<RosMessageTypes.Geometry.Point32>
 	{
 		//...
 	}

 This marks the class as the visualizer to use when displaying messages sent or received on this topic.
-This takes precedence over the plain [RegisterVisualizer] attribute.
-Note that you can give a single class multiple RegisterVisualizer attributes, if you want to use it for several topics.
+This takes precedence over the plain [AutoRegisteredVisualizer] attribute.
+Note that you can give a single class several AutoRegisteredVisualizer attributes, if you want to register it for several topics.

 Finally, if you're trying to do something more complex, you can call this function from anywhere to dynamically declare a visualizer for a message type: